dbos-inc/dbos-docs/docs/api-reference/contexts.md

 const workflowHandle = await ctxt.startWorkflow(Cls).wf(arg);
 ```

-You aren't to supply a context to the newly started child workflow&#8212;the DBOS Transact runtime does this for you.
+You don't supply a context to the newly started child workflow&#8212;the DBOS Transact runtime does this for you.

 #### `workflowCtxt.invokeChildWorkflow`